 - Portages: 4 – an easy 70-meter one, an unexpected one around a set of ledge rapids, and a couple of difficult-to-find longer ones.

 See below for more detail and map info.
-We zipped through lots of swifts and down some very easy sets of rapids.
+We zipped through many swifts and down some straightforward sets of rapids.
 Your water level may make for a different experience.
 As always, take a look yourself before you go – no matter what the maps (or this post!) say!

 We were up at seven on a sunny morning and on the water by nine.
 Our planned goal for the day was the north end of Rockcliff Lake, a very easy first day.
-We were there at 10:30 with a slight SW wind on our backs and decided it was way too early to be calling it a day!
-As we left the lake and entered the narrower section of the Misehkow we looked for a campsite marked near an apparent set of rapids.
+We were there at 10:30 with a slight SW wind on our backs and decided it was too early to call it a day!
+As we left the lake and entered the narrower section of the Misehkow, we looked for a campsite marked near an apparent set of rapids.
 While we didn’t see the campsite, we did find a few sets of Class 0 rapids and swifts that took us down to our first portage of the trip – an easy-to-find 70-meter portage on river right.
-Before we got to the portage we did note a potential campsite – serviceable even if not great.
+Before we got to the portage, we noted a potential campsite – serviceable even if not great.

-It was shortly before noon when we slipped our loaded canoe back in the water after our first portage.
+Shortly before noon, we slipped our loaded canoe back into the water after our first portage.
 We decided we would stop as soon as we found a decent spot.
-It has to be said that the Misehkow is not blessed with a lot of great campsites or even inviting places to stop for a lunch break!
+It has to be said that the Misehkow is not blessed with many great campsites or even inviting places to stop for a lunch break!

 What it does have lots of is moose!
-We saw one on this stretch of the river, the first of a half-dozen we’d see during our time paddling down to the Albany; the frequent bends in the river and its wetlands quality – lots of grasses, reeds, and water lilies – makes it great moose country.
-It reminded us a bit of the area around Peterbell on the Missinaibi where we have also seen moose on occasion.
+We saw one on this stretch of the river, the first of a half-dozen we’d see during our time paddling down to the Albany; the frequent bends in the river and its wetlands quality – lots of grasses, reeds, and water lilies – make it excellent moose country.
+It reminded us a bit of the area around Peterbell on the Missinaibi, where we have also seen moose occasionally.

 We found our lunch spot about an hour later – a nice stretch of sloped rock coming down to the water.
-We parked the canoe, took out the lunch bag and scampered up the sloped rock face to the fire pit and fine views of the river.
+We parked the canoe, took out the lunch bag and scampered up the sloped rock face to the fire pit and fine river views.
 (See here for a 1:15,000 of the ‘hood.)

 Deadfall covered sections of the trail, which often disappeared for stretches at a time.
 Had we known how much energy we would be putting out on this portage, we would have stayed on the river and lined/run it.
-By four we were at the put-in spot, having spent almost two hours to find and complete a portage that felt twice as long as the stated 400 meters.
+We were at the put-in spot by four, having spent almost two hours finding and completing a portage that felt twice as long as the stated 400 meters.

-A couple of kilometers further down we were surprised by a two-foot ledge drop and ended up on the small island which divides the river into two channels.
-Since lining was not an option, we spent twenty minutes on a 20-meter impromptu portage across the island and continued on our way, wondering by now what other unexpected challenges we would be presented with.
+A couple of kilometers down, we were surprised by a two-foot ledge drop and ended up on the small island which divides the river into two channels.
+Since lining was not an option, we spent twenty minutes on a 20-meter impromptu portage across the island.
+We continued on our way, wondering by now what other unexpected challenges we would be presented with.

-What we got was a couple of hours of uneventful paddling until we got close to our goal for the day.
-Since Iron Falls is the single most turbulent stretch of the Misehkow, we figured that the portage take-out would be pretty obvious and maybe even marked, given the consequences of missing it.
-We knew that the portage was on river right and that it was about 800 meters long.
+We got a couple of hours of uneventful paddling until we got close to our goal for the day.
+Since Iron Falls is the most turbulent stretch of the Misehkow, we figured that the portage take-out would be pretty obvious and maybe even marked, given the consequences of missing it.
+We knew that the portage was on river right and about 800 meters long.
 This much was true.

-Day Three: From Iron Falls to the “Mooseview” Camp
+Day Three: Iron Falls to the “Mooseview” Camp

 - Distance: 16 km. over 4 hours